-- 1) How are the Goals and Criteria reflected in your decisions and policy making? - 2) What process is used to deepen the Board's understanding of Holy Child philosophy, the Goals and Criteria, and the Holy Child Network of Schools?
-[Goal 7] - 3) What is the Board's program for ongoing development in the mission of the School, Holy Child philosophy, and the Catholic nature of the School, including Catholic Social teaching?
-Do you know what the program is in place for the rest of the constituents?
+- 1) How are the Goals and Criteria reflected in your decisions and policy making? - What process is used to deepen the Board's understanding of Holy Child philosophy, the Goals and Criteria, and the Holy Child Network of Schools?
+[Goal 7] - What is the Board's program for ongoing development in the mission of the school, Holy Child philosophy, and the Catholic nature of the school?
+Do you know what the program is for the rest of the constituents?
 [Goal 7] - 4) How do you participate in the Network?
-[Goal 2] - 5) How is your role on this board distinct and different from your role on other Boards? - 6) What orientation process is used to educate new trustees to the School, to the role of the Board, to the role of each trustee, and to the role of Board committees?
+[Goal 2] - 5) How is your role on this board distinct and different from your role on other Boards? - 6) What orientation process is used to educate new trustees to the school, to the role of the Board, to the role of each trustee, and to the role of Board committees?
 Who does it? - 7) What are the Board's priorities?
 Is there a strategic plan that governs your direction, priorities, and decisions?
 (You should see it.)
-[Goal 7] - 8) Is there a process in place that facilitates appropriate active communication between Board members and parents, as well as between Board members, faculty, and the various other constituencies of your School?
+[Goal 7] - 8) Is there a process in place that facilitates active communication between Board members and parents, as well as between Board members, faculty, and the various other constituencies of your school?
 [Goals 2, 6] - 9) In what ways does the Board interact with the Society?
-In what ways does the School interact with the Society?
+In what ways does the school interact with the Society?
 [Goal 7] - 10) How do you and the Head of School work collaboratively with the Director of the Holy Child Network of Schools in order to strengthen educational and faith development?
-[Goals 2, 7] - 11) What ongoing structures are in place for Board evaluation, Board Chair evaluation, and Head evaluation (which must include input from all trustees, administrators, and some faculty)?
-How are Trustees informed?
-[Goal 7]

-^{}Tell us about your participation in the process.
+[Goals 2, 7] - What ongoing structures are in place for Board evaluation, Board Chair evaluation, and Head evaluation (which must include input from all trustees, administrators, and some faculty)?
+[Goal 7] - \ Tell us about your participation in the process.